 The Jnana of lower quality

-The ignorant are attached to the worldly delusions by the influence of pleasures and pains.
-When a man of Jnana takes his stand among those delusions being driven by the worldly desires, then there is no difference between them because the minds of both of them are influenced by the worldly impressions.
+The ignorants have attachments by the influence of worldly delusions, pleasures, and pains.
+When a man of Jnana takes his stand among those delusions being driven by worldly desires, then there is no difference between them because the minds of both of them have influences of worldly impressions.

-If this being the nature of Jnana, what could then be the nature of ignorance?
+If this is the nature of Jnana, what could then be the nature of ignorance?
 The man who has somehow attained Jnana by his efforts should be free from attachments.
 The man who has the Jnana of virtues and who has not yet conquered his senses could not attain liberation without the aid of yoga during his lifetime.

 Whatever the Jiva conceives during his departure from the body, he would become as such.
 This is the reason for the new incarnation.
 Men do not know which incarnation is in store for them after death.

 The concept of I-ness